List of PlayStation 5 games

 This is a list of games for the PlayStation 5.
 Physical games are sold on Ultra HD Blu-ray and digital games can be purchased through the PlayStation Store.
-The PlayStation 5 is backwards compatible with all but six PlayStation 4 games.
+The PlayStation 5 is backwards compatible with all but nine PlayStation 4 games.
 This list only includes games that are released natively for PlayStation 5.
 PlayStation VR2 and backwards compatible games are excluded.